RinRin-32/memory-perturbation/README.md

 - To create a conda environment `mpe` with all necessary dependencies run: `conda env create --file environment.yml`
 - We use torch 2.2.1 with cuda 12.1.1
+- The current environment.yml file limits python to be lower than version 3.13

 **Additional information on dependencies**